Mattianna/mattianna.github.io/_jewelry/Blackleaf_Earrings.md

 {% include gallery %}

-Made with black stone leaf shape beads and accented with african green sea glass rondelles these earrings are elegant and fun.
+Made with black stone leaf shape beads and accented with African green sea glass rondelles these earrings are elegant and fun.